GNOME/librsvg/rsvg-convert.rst

 ..
 END OF OPTIONS

 ..
-The comment above is used as a marker by ``ci/check_rsvg_convert_options.rs``.
+The comment above is used as a marker by `ci/check-rsvg-convert-options`.
-   If the comment is modfied, please ensure the module is updated accordingly.
+   If the comment is modfied, please ensure the crate is updated accordingly.

 ENVIRONMENT VARIABLES